cloudify-cosmo/docs.getcloudify.org/content/manager/upload-blueprint.md

 weight: 400
 ---

-For the Manager to be able to deploy your blueprint, you need to upload it to the manager.
-You can upload a blueprint using the CLI or the Web UI.
+Before Cloudify Manager can deploy your blueprint, you must upload it.
+You can upload a blueprint using the CLI or (for Premium users) the Cloudify Web interface.

-If you haven't already written a blueprint, you can either [write one now]({{< relref "intro/blueprints.md" >}}) or you can download an [example blueprint](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) for you to upload.
+Either use a blueprint that you have written or download an [example blueprint](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) to upload.

 ## Uploading via the CLI

-The Cloudify command-line features two ways of uploading your blueprint to the manager:
+The Cloudify command-line interface provides two methods for uploading your blueprint to Cloudify Manager.

- * `publish-archive` allows you to upload a pre-packaged archive such as *.tar, *.tar.gz, *.tar.bz, *.zip.
+ * `publish-archive` enables you to upload a pre-packaged archive, for example *.tar, *.tar.gz, *.tar.bz, or *.zip.
- * `upload` allows you to specify a path to a Blueprint file, and the Cloudify will take care of compressing the folder and its contents for you.
+ * `upload` enables you to specify a path to a blueprint file.
+Cloudify will manage compressing the folder and its contents.

-Here is an example of `publish_archive`:
+The following is an example of `publish_archive`:
 {{< gsHighlight  bash >}}
 $ cfy blueprints publish-archive -l ARCHIVE_LOCATION -b BLUEPRINT_ID -n BLUEPRINT_FILENAME
 ...